-Spine Disorders Overview
+Spine Disorders and Conditions

 - Sciatica - This term describes the symptoms of leg pain due to compression of the sciatic nerve.

 - Spinal stenosis – This is the narrowing of the spinal canal, through which the spinal cord travels.